 The Virtuoso Strings Orchestra plays at numerous community and cultural events throughout the year, and aims to reach diverse audiences.
-Almost all of our concerts are free, as we also believe that everybody should have the opportunity to enjoy music in some form, to nourish their soul.
+Almost all of our concerts are free, as we also believe that everybody should have the opportunity to enjoy music in some form.

 We are always striving, always trying to sound better, always working hard to realise our potential.

 We are convinced that a genuinely inclusive approach to music education will lead to significant changes in the Classical Landscape and that as a result, New Zealand instrumental music will be enriched and enhanced.

 Big thanks to all our supporters!
 Without you, we can't do what we do.

 Tindall Foundation | Creative NZ | Deane Endowment Trust | The Wright Family Foundation | Frimley Foundation | The Gift Trust